Belan-Mihail/tanks-battle/README.md

 - GitPod was the IDE used for writing code.
 - Render was used to deployment project

+### 3rd Party Python Libraries used

+- Google sheets API was used to store and check the user input and authorize the user identity
+- Google OAuth was used to connect the project with the google account.

 ## Features

 ### Tank Image